IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 ![Modeled CQRS Command](./images/create-cqrs-command.png)

-Here we have modeled a service contract, defining the data flow into and out of the service endpoint.
 Once applied to your codebase, implement your business logic as follows:

 1. Right-click on the `Command` and select **Open in IDE -> ...{CreateCustomer}CommandHandler.cs**.
 2. Implement your business logic in the `Handle` method.